BYU-PCCL/mindreader/README.md

       - standard deviation squared, or the variance/ spread of the data

       Description:
-      - Returns (500 x 500)  matrix with multivariate Gaussians centered at x, y with a spread of ss
+      - returns (500 x 500)  matrix with multivariate Gaussians centered at x, y with a spread of ss

   make_heatmap(pts, ss=100)

       Parameters:
-      - Pts is a list of tuples, x and y values [0,1]
+      - pts is a list of tuples, x and y values [0,1]
       - ss is the variance

       Description: